Reading Not for Kids! with children can be such a positive experience! As one mum of a 6-year old said:

 - Or it may be a combination of both.

-I do however, highly recommend that you read it together.
+It’s highly recommended that you read this book together with your child.
 There is nothing harmful about giving this book to your child unattended, however it’s certainly a missed opportunity for conversation if they read it alone.

 Page 5: Milly talks about the pictures, movies and photographs that she loves.